 Criteria 10 8 6 4

-Oral Most More Many Language
+Oral Language Language Language Language

-Language language language language skills are not

-skills are skills are skills are applied
+Language skills are skills are skills are skills are not

-applied applied applied effectively.
+applied applied more applied applied

-effectively. effectively. effectively.
+effectively. effective. effectively. effectively.

 Body Use of body Use of body Use of body Use of body

 Language language is language is language is language is

 most more appropriate. inappropriate.

 appropriate. appropriate.

 Organization All of the Most of the Some of the Important

 of Ideas important important important ideas are not

 ideas are ideas are ideas are properly

 well- well- well- organized.

 organized. organized. organized.